How to Report a Car Crash in Lakeland, Florida?

 In some cases, you may have to file the car crash report.
 You can use the Crash Report portal of Florida Highway Safety and Motor Vehicles (FLHSMV) to file a report online.

 If you have are not too injured, it’s a good idea to gather relevant evidence after a car crash.
 This evidence will be vitally important in your damages claim later.
 In many cases, vital evidence may be disturbed once other people including 911, the police or the insurance company, begin to arrive.
 So the best time to document the evidence is right after the crash.

 Relevant crash evidence may include photographs of the vehicles and skid marks on the road.
 Take photographs from different angles to show the damage and the resting position of the vehicles.
 If there are any witnesses, ask them for their contact details.
 You may need this later to solicit their testimony in your compensation claim.

 Once you have reported a car crash and received medical care, you should next look for an attorney.
-A qualified Lakeland auto accident attorney will help you with filing a compensation claim as soon as possible.
+A qualified Lakeland personal injury attorney will help you with filing a compensation claim as soon as possible.

 Here at Burnetti, P.A., we work with car accident victims to get them the compensation they deserve.
 Our Lakeland lawyers help you identify the at-fault party, send notice of damages, file a claim and ultimately get a fair compensation.